lightmatmul/sft-toolkit/README.md

 ## Features

-- **Instruction and Answer Data Handling**: Designed to work with datasets that have both an instruction and an answer, facilitating the training of models that can follow and respond to user instructions.
+- **Instruction and Answer Data Handling**: Designed to work with datasets that have both an input and an output, facilitating the training of models that can follow and respond to user instructions.
 - **Distributed Training with Accelerate**: Utilizes the accelerate library for seamless multi-GPU and Distributed Data Parallel (DDP) training.
 - **Dynamic Batch Sampling**: Implements a dynamic batch sampler to optimize GPU memory usage and training efficiency.
 - **Prompt Masking in Loss Calculations**: Incorporates prompt masking to ensure that only the response portion of the data contributes to the loss during training.